LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

 ## Objective

-The objective of this lab is to review what you learned in CS 133JS, Beginning JavaScript.
+The objective of this lab is to apply what you have learned about key ES6 JavaScript features and to start using Git and GitHub.

 ## Part 1: Exercises

 Complete the solutions to the programming challenges in the [Lab 2 ES6 Feature Exercises](https://lcc-cit.github.io/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/CS233JS_Lab02_Part1.html) HTML and JavaScript files.
-Use Visual Studio Code to write and test your code.
+Use Visual Studio Code to write and run your code.

 ## Part 2: Web App

-You wil do project A, B or C depending on the lab assignment version group you are in.
+You will do project A, B or C depending on the lab assignment version group you are in.

 - Project A:  "Double Trouble" Domino Game